Daryl0101/USM-Hackaton-Quiz-Game/README.md

 # USM-Y1S2-Hackaton2-Quiz-Game
-This is one of my university first year project.
-It is a game which utilizes linked lists to store the data of the participants and utilizes queues to store the quiz questions from a .txt file.
+This is a game which utilizes linked lists to store the data of the participants and utilizes queues to store the quiz questions from a .txt file.
 Specifications:-
 - Takes in unlimited amount of groups and unlimited amount of participants in each group.
 - Each group will have the same number of participants.
 - Questions can be customized by the user. - The participants will take turns to answer the quiz (G: Group, P: Player - G1P1, G2P1, G1P2, G2P2 . . .)